 "Hey, what in the hills are alive with the sound of music I only want to plotz to is going on here?" exclaimed the intense head-to-toe bundle of tightly packed musical comedy raw power.
 "I thought that tonight was supposed to be all about this here child!
 So, what gives, hmmmm?"

-"What gives is, him, and her," said Bilanch, tilting his head toward the Obama's, as they attempted to talk amongst themselves, as the press advanced around them accordingly.
+"What gives is, him, and her," said Bilanch, tilting his head toward the Obama's, as they attempted to talk amongst themselves, as the press rapidly began advancing around them even more than before.
 "And, hopefully they figure out something quick, or else, somebody's gonna have lots of splainin' to do because no one could figure out who's itch was supposed to be taken care of first."

 "Yeah, well, that's marriage for ya," said Mario.
 "Even in the best and brightest of fish bowls."

 "I know," said Vruce, "And if we find my keys, we can both drive out of here before anyone gets all the wiser."

 "As if that's even a consideration," said Mario, "Especially with the way they've all been going out their way to ignore moi this evening"